zugebot/LegacyEditor/docs/lce_Decompressed_Chunks.md

 ## 2.3 Section Size Table `[0x3c...0x4b]`
 - The following is an array of 16 `byte/int8_t` values that represent the sections' size table
 - The size table can be used to pre-allocate enough space for the chunk
-- The read value must be multiplied by 0x100 (256) in order to get the size in bytes, this will be discussed later why
+- The parseLayer value must be multiplied by 0x100 (256) in order to get the size in bytes, this will be discussed later why
 - If the size is `0` that does NOT mean it's the last chunk to parse, there could be sections above it that are not empty